rushivarun/dmsg/README.md

 ```

 ### Run client nodes
-Client nodes can have a username and subscribe to a particular topic in order to have a stream of messages on that topic.
+* Client nodes can have a username and subscribe to a particular topic in order to have a stream of messages on that topic.
+* Clients can declare a username and topic to subscribe using arguments, -N for username and -T for topic to subscribe.
 ```
 cd client
 go run main.go -N Rushi -T politics